MrezaSherkati/Cache-Simulator/README.md

 The following basic cache statistics can be measured in this simulator for instructions and data:

--Total number of cache accesses
+- Total number of cache accesses
--Cache misses
+- Cache misses
--Cache miss rate
+- Cache miss rate
--The number of replaces
+- The number of replaces
--Traffic of the cache
+- Traffic of the cache